Yanqi-Xu/parole/parole/parole_data_diary_public.md

          missing_member = if_else(is.na(not_available), true = "NO MISSING", false = "MISSING MEMBER"))
 ```

+Of these 6443 hearings, 4033 had at least one absence. ### Number of
-Number of hearings attended by partial v. full board This answers the
+hearings attended by partial v. full board This section seeks to answer
-first question: How many individual hearings had the full board in
+the first question: How many individual hearings had the full board in
 attendance and how many had at least one member missing?

 ``` r